-At the beginning of the 20th century, the domain takes its current name, Phélan Ségur.
-After being owned by the Delon family (who also owned Château Léoville-Las Cases), the Gardinier family acquired the property in 1985.
+At the beginning of the 20th century, the domain acquired its current name, Phélan Ségur.
+After being owned by the Delon family (who also owned Château Léoville-Las Cases), the Gardinier family bought the property in 1985.
 Xavier Gardinier also managed the champagne houses Lanson and Pommery.
-The new owner renovated the château, equipping it with modern technical facilities.
+The new owner renovated the château, equipping it with modern facilities.
 He also restructured the vineyard and replanted the vines.
 In the 1990s, he started moving the château towards sustainable agriculture.
-Since then, Xavier Gardinier passed the torch on to his sons: Thierry Gardinier, the eldest, took over the domain with his brothers Stéphane and Laurent.
-Since 2010, Véronique Dausse manages the château.
-The Gardinier brothers have also developed their activity in the hotel and restaurant business with Domaine Les Crayères in Champagne and Taillevent Paris, but also, more recently, the Comptoir du Caviar.
-After the death of Xavier Gardinier, in 2013, a wind of change is blowing on the château: the Gardinier family has indeed confirmed selling the château to Philippe Van de Vyvere, owner of one of the largest transport companies Sea-Invest, a major player in Belgium.
+Since then, Xavier Gardinier passed the torch on to his sons; Thierry Gardinier, the eldest, took over the domain with his brothers Stéphane and Laurent.
+Véronique Dausse has been managing the château since 2010.
+The Gardinier brothers have also branched out into the hotel and restaurant trade with Domaine Les Crayères in Champagne and Taillevent Paris, and more recently, the Comptoir du Caviar.
+After the death of Xavier Gardinier, in 2013, the Gardinier family decided to sell the château to Philippe Van de Vyvere, owner of one of the largest European transport companies, Sea-Invest, which is a major player in Belgium.
 Philippe Van de Vyvere and his sons have been running the château since 2018.

 Saint-Estèphe: an exceptional terroir

-The vineyard of Phélan Ségur, neighbouring Montrose and Calon Ségur, covers 70 hectares.
-The vines are composed of 58% Cabernet Sauvignon, 39% Merlot, 1.5% Cabernet Franc and 1.5% Petit Verdot.
-The soil is made of a thick layer of gravel coming from the river.
+The vineyard at Phélan Ségur, which neighbours Château Montrose and Château Calon Ségur, covers 70 hectares.
+The vines are composed of 58% Cabernet Sauvignon, 39% Merlot, 1,5% Cabernet Franc and 1,5% Petit Verdot.
+The soil is made of a thick layer of gravel which came from the river.
 Luc Peyronnet, vineyard manager, uses responsible agriculture practices which includes ploughing the land.
 This means that no weed killers are needed.
 In some places, the grass is left around the vines and biotechnological controls are used here instead.
-The team uses state-of-the-art technology to take care of the vineyard all year long by measuring the physiological activity of the plants, rendering it a useful decision-making tool (it alerts the team when fertilisers are need, when to start pruning, thinning out the leaves, plot delimitation, etc.).
+The team uses state-of-the-art technology to take care of the vineyard throughout the year.
+It measures the physiological activity of the plants, rendering it a useful decision-making tool (it alerts the team when fertilisers are need, when to start pruning, thinning out the leaves, or separating the plots, etc.).